carissa406/100-days-of-code/log.md

 **Today's Progress**: Completed the Arithmetic_Arranger project!!!

 **Thoughts**: This was a difficult but challenging and rewarding project to do.
 I ran into a lot of errors but was able to resolve them and submit my work on freecodecamp.
+I learned a lot about manipulating strings and lists!

 **Link(s) to work**: https://repl.it/@carissa406/boilerplate-arithmetic-formatter#arithmetic_arranger.py
 https://github.com/carissa406/Python-Practice/blob/master/Arithmetic_Formatter.py